WICG/origin-agent-cluster/README.md

 As far as the web-developer–observable consequences of using origins for agent cluster keys, this will automatically cause `WebAssembly.Module` instances to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
 We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it no-op if the surrounding agent's agent cluster is origin-keyed.

-### Parallelism, agents, and event loops

-This proposal includes an explicit hint for increase parallelism.
-How does this interact with specification mechanisms?
+### Parallelism

-It turns out that specifications are structured to allow non-parallelized implementations, even across totally separate agents.
+Will origin isolation necessarily increase parallelism?
+The answer is no; parallelism remains an implementation choice, and is not forced by changing the agent cluster allocation.
+This is because the relevant specifications are structured to allow non-parallelized implementations, even across totally separate agents.
 The JavaScript specification [says](https://tc39.es/ecma262/#sec-agents)

 > an executing thread may be used as the executing thread by multiple agents

 and gives the example of a web browser sharing a single thread across multiple unrelated tabs in a browser window.

-Similarly, currently an [event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop) is defined to be shareable among multiple agents.
-Even if we [made event loops and agents 1:1](https://github.com/whatwg/html/issues/5352), such a specification-side change doesn't necessarily translate into a separate thread per agent/event loop; multiple separate event loops could be implemented with cooperative scheduling.

 In general, the only thing in the specification ecosystem that forces parallelism is workers, via their dedicated executing thread and the requirements around [forward progress](https://tc39.es/ecma262/#sec-forward-progress) and the atomics APIs.
-So, if a site developer wants to ask for parallelism in a window context, we need a new dedicated hint; we cannot reuse any existing specification mechanisms.
+So, although origin isolation could incidentally result in better parallelism as part of how implementations respond behind the scenes, parallelism is not automatically forced.

 ### `SharedArrayBuffer`, `WebAssembly.Memory`, and `WebAssembly.Module`